DiogenesAnalytics/diogenesanalytics.github.io/README.md

 ## Project Organization
 ```
 ├── _includes            <- Where page-specific CSS files are stored.
 ├── _jupyter
 │   ├── notebooks        <- Jupyter notebooks for conversion are stored here.
 │   └── templates        <- Where nbconvert templates are stored.
 │
 ├── _layouts
 │   ├── article.html     <- Jekyll template defining articles.
 │   └── default.html     <- Jekyll "base" template used in all other templates.
 │
 ├── _posts               <- Where Jekyll markdown posts are stored.
-│
 ├── assets
 │   ├── css              <- Where the "base" CSS file is stored.
 │   └── images           <- Where image files are stored.
 │
+├── favicon              <- Where favicon files are stored.
 ├── pages
 │   └── blog.html        <- Jekyll template defining the blog page.
-│
-├── favicon          <- Where favicon files are stored.
+|
+├── tests
+|   └── requirements.txt <- Dependencies for running tests.
+|
 ├── .dockerignore        <- Ignore list for building Docker image.
 ├── .gitignore           <- Ignore list for Git repo.
-├── pages            <- Where pages (i.e. non-post files) are stored.
 ├── _config.yml          <- The config file for Jekyll.
 ├── Dockerfile           <- Builds the Docker image used in the Makefile.
 ├── index.html           <- Jekyll template defining the home/index page.
 ├── Makefile             <- Makefile with commands like `make build-site`.
-└── README.md        <- The top-level README for developers using this project.
+└── README.md            <- The top-level README for this project.
 ```

 ## Configuration